 A health and wellness application markets its first Minimum Viable Product, featuring step tracking and nutritional calorie counting.
 After going live, the product monitor finds that users place a heavier emphasis on diet monitoring and meal organization.
 After collecting user feedback, the team redirects its efforts to strengthen nutrition features, which helps the product meet genuine market requirements.

 Using a Minimum Viable Product (MVP) enables businesses to enter the market sooner than waiting for a complete product launch.
-Leveraging an MVP allows firms to dominate their competitors while accelerating brand recognition and gaining critical data about product effectiveness.
+Leveraging an MVP enables firms to outperform their competitors, accelerate brand recognition, and gather critical data on product effectiveness.

 A company developing a ride-sharing app knows that launching with advanced AI-driven route optimization would take a year.
 Instead, they build a minimum viable product with essential ride booking and driver matching.
-This helps them quickly enter the market, gain a user base, and improve the app.
+This enables them to quickly enter the market, acquire a user base, and enhance the app.

 Choosing Between Prototypes and MVPs